Resources for Peace Corps Small Grants Program

 How does the information from the off-line solution link with the PCGO online system portal?

-Volunteers can download an offline solution (in Word, PDF or Excel) to fill out off-line.
+Volunteers can download an offline file (Word document) to fill out off-line.
 Once they are ready to return to an internet source, they can sign into the PCGO portal and copy/paste the information into the PCGO portal and submit the application for review.
 If they are unable to access the portal with a strong enough internet connection to do this, they may send their offline application to the Grant Coordinator at post to review and then send to the PCGO team at Peace Corps HQ to upload to the system.

 Can the Handbooks be customized to include post-specific information?